by Sirius Fourside

 This was a close one.
 Bubble Hash brings so much perceived potency that it should almost be an automatic win.
 Almost.

-Dry-Ice Hash is a tough act to follow.
+Dry ice hash is a tough act to follow.
 It’s insanely easy to make and it’s just as fun to make as it is easy.
 Dry-Ice Hash might not feel as potent per gram as Bubble Hash, but it’ll get the job done and you get a lot each time you make it.
-It’s less messy to make Dry-Ice Hash, and since dry-ice sublimates (turns from solid directly into a gas) nothing gets wet and your hash is ready to use as soon as you collect it.
-As long as you’re careful with the dry-ice, making Dry-Ice Hash is almost too good of a deal.
+It’s less messy to make dry ice hash, and since dry ice sublimates (turns from solid directly into a gas) nothing gets wet and your hash is ready to use as soon as you collect it.
+As long as you’re just a little careful, making dry ice Hash is almost too good of a deal.